runspired/listicle/blog-posts/part-1.md

 }
 ```

-> Note: Yes this Facet could be modeled without polymorphism by having a generic `value` attr.
-But this form of polymorphism is currently fairly common and more importantly "real" applications often have dozens to thousands of models.
+> Note: Yes, this Facet could be modeled without polymorphism by having a generic `value` attr.
+But this form of polymorphism is currently fairly common, and more importantly, "real" applications often have dozens to thousands of models.
 This setup gives us a convenient way of exploring data at both large and small scales.

 One final note on our initial design. **We're going to create an [Adapter](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fadapter) and a [Serializer](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fserializer) for every single Model type.** This is to mirror a common mistake that many Ember applications make when using EmberData.

-**Listicle** is conceived of as a small app-shell full of rich content lists.
+**Listicle** is conceived as a small app shell full of rich content lists.
 But what happens as our content grows?
 On January 1st, 2020 Listicle opens for business and begins publishing one new post a day.

 By mid-July Listicle has produced 200 lists!
 Our site, which early on had felt snappy and fast to the users that poured into read our hottest articles has now slowed to a crawl.
 And where initially as engineers we were happy and productive, now our build times have slowed to a crawl.